NAMES Project AIDS Memorial Quilt: Projects inspired by NAMES

-There are also quilts for sub-sects of the AIDS Pandemic, including Canada, 1989, Children, 2010, North Californians, 2008, Australians, 2009, and New Zealand, 1988.
+There are also quilts for sub-sects of the AIDS Pandemic, including Canada,1989, Children, 2010, North Californians, 2008, Australia, 1988, and New Zealand, 1988.
 The Irish Names Quilt was created in 1990.
+In the mid-1990s, Minneapolis architect David Madson designed a thesis for the University of Minnesota with the aim of building a quilt for HIV/AIDS victims in Minneapolis.
+Inspired by the New York City AIDS Memorial, Madson envisioned such design for the memorial.
+He was murdered by his former partner and spree killer Andrew Cunanan in May 1997, with his thesis being posthumously certified by the University of Minnesota.